Day 5 At The Dubai Airshow: New Airline Commits To A330neo

 - Day 4 At The Dubai Airshow: Historic!

-Day 5 was the final day of the Dubai Airshow and Airbus and Boeing took it easy, but the announcements were interesting nevertheless.
+Day 5 was the final day of the Dubai Airshow, and Airbus and Boeing took it easy, but the announcements were interesting nevertheless.

 Boeing